haroon-ali-dev/point-of-sale/README.md

     - Unit tests with Jest.
     - Integration tests with Jest and Supertest.
     - End-to-End tests with Cypress.

-## Utilization
-- Admin panel fully responsive.
-- Data fetching SSR in Next.js for products and orders in admin panel.
-- Authentication with JWT.
-- Stripe payments.
-- Mobile tablet app for Android.

 ## Deployment
 - Back end (Next.js) deployed to Vercel.